nicole7han/exaplainableAI_nfb/README.md

 ## Set up
 1. download and install psychopy3: from:https://www.psychopy.org/download.html

-2. download this github file by clicking "code" -> "download zip"
+2. download this github folder by clicking "code" -> "download zip"
 <img width="427" alt="Screen Shot 2021-07-14 at 9 33 54 AM" src="https://user-images.githubusercontent.com/16929413/125659060-f470b07b-d5c4-4e6d-bdf2-ccb924c68dc4.png">

 3. unzip the file and move the folder "explainableAI_script-main" to a directory on your computer.